 30% Of Americans

-have experienced hate or harassment online that focuses on their physical appearance, on their race or ethnicity, or on their gender or sexuality.*
+have experienced hate or harassment online that focuses on their physical appearance, on their race or ethnicity, on their age, or on their gender or sexuality.*

 Together, through empowerment, education, and advocacy we can effect change and create a safer more inclusive online experience for all.